SeiryuZ/HemeWeb/proposal/README.md

 I will then observe users doing their tasks.
 From these observations, I can capture the first three metrics.
 Are they giving up?
 How long does it take to run a simulation using one of the approach?
 How many times do they ask for help?
 Did they find out that the past simulation result is faulty?
 These are the kind of questions that I will capture from the observation.
 For the last metrics, satisfaction, I will use a semi-structured interview.
 This is important to first ask their satisfaction level in an objective, numerical, way.
 And then continue with qualitative questions to probe more about their experience.
 These questions are going to be designed in the evaluation preparation period.

 However, this usability test will have some limitations.
-First, these tests will take considerable amount of time, roughly 30 minutes per respondent.
+First, these tests will take a considerable amount of time, roughly 30 minutes per respondent.
 To run a simulation, one should go through few steps.
 And in the test, a user will run four simulation in total.
 Two for each task, comparing both approaches.
 Consequently, this increase of cognitive burden may influence the test results to some extends.
 To minimize this risk, I have to make sure that the tasks are one of the simplest one.
 Making it less demanding for the users to run a task.
 However, running these tasks will still need considerable duration that cannot be considered as short.
 Second limitation is the limited number of users involved in the tests.
 With the long required durations, the number of tests to be done will be limited.
 On top of that, it will be a challenge to ask a lot of doctors and scientists to do the tests.
 The limited number of test results will only allow the analysis to be an indicative measure of how HemeWeb improve usability, reproducibility, and auditability.